 This customer-centric approach will not only improve the UX for your customers.
 But you will benefit from an improved conversion rate.
 Just keep in mind, don’t go overboard with persuasion prompts.
 Shoppers are sharp, and they will catch on to any attempts to con them or blatant attempts of manipulation.

 Run tests, collect feedback, (re)iterate.
 If done appropriately, all those involved come out with more satisfaction.

 In short, keep the following in mind:

-- Motivation, ability, and a trigger are needed to prompt desired behavior.
+Motivation, ability, and a prompt are needed to nudge desired behavior.

-- Different triggers are needed for different situations, make sure you design with users’ motivation and ability in mind.
+Different prompts are needed for different situations, make sure you design with users’ motivation and ability in mind.